Should You Foam Roll Your IT Band? + 6 Exercises To Loosen The ITB

 The ITB predominantly functions to maintain pelvic and knee stabilization and assists in abduction, extension, flexion, and lateral rotation of the hip.

 So how do we take care of it?
-For many years, trainers have often prescribed you to foam roll your IT band as a solution to tightness or pain.
+For many years, trainers may have often prescribed foam rolling your IT band as a solution to tightness or pain.
 If you have ever had to foam roll your IT band, you know it hurts a lot.

 As runners, we can often be found guilty of a “No Pain, No Gain” mentality, but pain isn’t always warranted or necessary.